h0pd3vil/drivino/README.md

 # drivino
-"Drivino" is a dynamic web development project tailored to simplify car rental experiences for university students.
+"Drivino" is a dynamic web development project tailored to simplify car rental experiences .
 This platform offers a user-friendly interface and robust functionality.